jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	12. $sequence =~ s/C//;
 	13. print "$sequence\n";

 Line 12 replaces the occurrence of a C character with nothing (//), i.e. it deletes a C character.
 You should have noticed though that lines 10 and 12 only replaced the _first_ occurrence of the matching pattern.
 What if you wanted to replace all occurrences?
-To specify a â€˜globalâ€™ option (i.e. replace all occurrences), we add a letter â€˜gâ€™ to the end of the substitution operator:
+To specify a 'global' option (i.e. replace all occurrences), we add a letter 'g' to the end of the substitution operator:

-	14. $sequence =~ s/C//g; # adding â€˜gâ€™ on the end of substitution operator
+	14. $sequence =~ s/C//g; # adding 'g' on the end of substitution operator

-This is similar to how we use command-line options in Unix, the â€˜globalâ€™ option modifies the default behavior of the operator.
+This is similar to how we use command-line options in Unix, the 'global' option modifies the default behavior of the operator.

 #### Task P6.6 [6.6]
 Add the following lines to the script and try to work out what happens when you add an 'i' to the to matching operator: